CPIAS/Repertoire_Expertises_CPIAS/Frontend/README.md

 ## Run the linter

-Run `npm run lint` to see the errors/warning related to lint
+Run `npm run lint` to see the errors/warning related to lint.